powsybl/powsybl.github.io/pages/documentation/simulation/powerflow/openlf.md

 TODO

 **linePerUnitMode**
-TODO
+This parameter defines how lines ending in different nominal voltages at both sides are perunit-ed.
+`linePerUnitMode` can be one of:
+- `IMPEDANCE`: handle difference in nominal voltage via impedance correction
+- `RATIO`: handle difference in nominal voltage by introducing a ratio

+The default value is `IMPEDANCE`.

 **useLoadModel**
-This parameter set to `true` includes in the load modeling the `ZIP` or `EXPONENTIAL` part of a load.
-This part can be fully described in IIDM and fully simulated through this parameter.
+This parameter when set to `true` enables the modeling of the `ZIP` or `EXPONENTIAL` response characteristic of a [Load](../../grid/model/#load).

 **dcApproximationType**
-TODO
+This parameter defines how resistance is neglected compared to inductance in DC approximation.
+`dcApproximationType` can be one of:
+- `IGNORE_R`: consider that r << x
+- `IGNORE_G`: consider that g << b

+The default value is `IGNORE_R`.

 **simulateAutomationSystems**
 Allows to simulate automation systems that are modeled in the network.
 For the moment, the grid model only supports overload management systems.
 The default behaviour is `false`.